Team-Sneakymouse/Expansion-MagicSpells/README.md

 - `%magicspells_mana%`
 - `%magicspells_maxmana%`
 - `%magicspells_buff_[spellname]_(precision)%` - Returns buff spell duration, which can have decimal precision.
-- `%magicspells_selectedspell%` - Returns currently selected spell on the held item (cast item).
+- `%magicspells_selectedspell%` - Returns the internal name of the selected spell on the target's item.

 #### Version `3.0`:
 - `%magicspells_variable_[varname],(precision)%` - Returns MS variable value of the target, string or floating point.